We Came From the North: Pan-African Origin Traditions and the Indigo Migration Path

 The Northern Homeland Pattern

-Across sub-Saharan African traditional cultures, a consistent origin-narrative pattern recurs: the founding ancestors of the people came from a northern or northeastern ancestral homeland.
-The Dogon of Mali preserve a specifically-documented migration from the Mande region further west and ultimately from the Egyptian Nile valley further north.
-Bantu oral traditions across the wide Bantu-speaking range (from Cameroon through Central Africa to South Africa) track the ancestral origin to a Lake Chad or Great Lakes region further north.
-Igbo tradition of southeastern Nigeria preserves an eastern homeland memory linked to Egyptian cultural elements.
-Yoruba tradition locates the original ancestral home at Ile-Ife in southwestern Nigeria with further prior origin to the northeast.
+The Dogon of Mali preserve a detailed migration story.
+They came from the Mande region further west, and before that from the Egyptian Nile valley further north.
+Bantu oral traditions across the wide Bantu-speaking range, from Cameroon through Central Africa to South Africa, place the ancestral origin near Lake Chad or the Great Lakes.
+Igbo tradition in southeastern Nigeria preserves an eastern homeland memory tied to Egyptian cultural elements.
+Yoruba tradition locates the original ancestral home at Ile-Ife in southwestern Nigeria, with a deeper origin further to the northeast.

 What the Urantia Book Says

-The Urantia Book documents the indigo race as the last of the six Sangik colored races to migrate from the ancestral Himalayan-foothills homeland:
+The Urantia Book records the indigo race as the last of the six Sangik colored races to leave the original homeland in the Himalayan foothills.

-The specifically-Sangik family origin in the Himalayan highlands is documented:
+The Sangik family origin in the Himalayan highlands is documented:

 "And now, among these highland Badonites there was a new and strange occurrence.
 A man and woman living in the northeastern part of the then inhabited highland region began suddenly to produce a family of unusually intelligent children.
 This was the Sangik family, the ancestors of all of the six colored races of Urantia."
 (64:5.2)